Configure Lambda durable functions

 -

-Configure appropriate logging - Enable detailed logging for troubleshooting long-running workflows, but be mindful of log volume and costs.
+Configure appropriate logging – Enable detailed logging for troubleshooting long-running workflows, but consider the impact on log volume and costs.

 Production configuration example: